rolfvandekrol/neb/documentation/mothership-documentation.md

 ###Plays well with others
-Motherships role & concept is not to make it Pretty to Look at but pretty to work with.
+Motherships role is not to make it Pretty to Look at but pretty to work with - should work

 ### Fix everything thats wrong (™)
 this is a tool for theme development for those that really cares about the markup & not quick n "easy" solutions & at the same time digg through the drupalcore,clean up so it can be easy for new frontend developers to use drupal & less wtf why is that div doing there.